Fiber Infrastructure Bottleneck

 Explosive AI cluster expansion is rapidly consuming high-density fiber capacity, making physical cable supply a primary constraint across hyperscale and colocation environments.
 This phenomenon describes the physical limitations and resource contention affecting high-speed data transmission within modern, interconnected digital infrastructure.

-Aureon and its partners have delivered a 100 Tb route across the Midwest to support the increasing demands of artificial intelligence and cloud growth.
+Aureon and its partners have completed a 100 terabit route across the Midwest to facilitate the expansion of artificial intelligence and cloud services.

 A $250 million investment in Big Fiber is fueling a land rush for dark fiber routes and capacity as hyperscalers develop distributed AI campuses in regions with abundant power.